amauryval/gdf2bokeh/README.md

 Gdf2Bokeh is able to map your data from various format.
 About data, you must be aware to use compliant geometry types:

-It supports data containing these geometries families:
+It supports Geo/DataFrame/List of dict/List of geometry containing these 3 geometries families:

-* Point family: Point
+* Point data with Point
-* Line family: LineString and/or MultiLineString
+* Line data with LineString and/or MultiLineString
-* Polygon family: Polygon and/or MultiPolygon
+* Polygon data with Polygon and/or MultiPolygon

 GeometryCollection data are not supported, so explode it to use it.
 So the best practice consists to split your input data by geometry type.